solidi/writing/01-on-kotlin-a-reply-from-management.md

 There are magical wires that are optimized.

 The argument I’ve heard is that engineers should only be optimizing the “hard” parts.
 The “efficiency-must” parts.
 This is a very strong argument.
-But with the many coding exercises I’ve been in… Google included, the ask “What is the time/complexity of this code you wrote.
+But with the many coding exercises I’ve been in… Google included, ask “What is the time/complexity of this code you wrote.
 Can you do better?”.
 On Kotlin code, what is the answer? “shrugs, depends.
 I don’t know.”.
 That could be an acceptable answer.

 Is it acceptable?
-“Okay, lets switch back to Java [style] for a second to answer…”
+“Okay, let's switch back to Java [style] for a second to answer…”

 This is a tough one to answer.
 Maybe I cannot see it.
 Maybe I’ve read Programming Pearls and Code Complete too many times and have been brainwashed that engineers who cannot answer these types of rigor questions are immediately worthy for management.